Load the necessary libraries

 Currently the following types of release can be created in EES:

-• National Statistics (includes OSR tick mark logo at the top of the release page)
+- Accredited official statistics (includes OSR tick mark logo at the top of the release page)

 When creating a release you will be asked to fill in some release summary fields.
+If you are unsure of what type of release you are publishing, please contact the statistics HoP office for advice immediately.

 The time period for the release should reflect the time period of the data that this latest release adds to the time series.